Fundamentals of Business Analysis - Including BCS Requirements Engineering

-The duration of this course is five days.
-Courses run from approximately 9.00 until 5.30 daily.
+The duration of this course is four days.
+Courses run from approximately 9:00am until 5:30pm Monday - Thursday.
 During the last 1 hour 15 minutes of the course candidates have the option to sit the BCS exam in Requirements Engineering.

-Tea, coffee and cold drinks are available throughout the course, however delegates should make their own lunch arrangements.
+Tea, coffee and cold drinks are available throughout the course.
 Courses are non-residential, however we can provide a list of recommended hotels close to the venue for those wanting to arrange accommodation.

 Click here to see feedback from previous attendees of this course.